Vraier/wembed/README.md

 This project contains the source code of `WEmbed` for calculating low dimensional weighted node embeddings.
 The library is written in C++ and includes Python bindings.
-Below is an example of a two dimensional embedding of [1] calculated by WEmbed.
+Below is an example of a two-dimensional embedding of [1] calculated by WEmbed.

 ![](assets/internet_graph.jpg)